QuackenbushLab/NetworkDataCompanion/README.md

 To install and use the library:
 - first install.packages("devtools")
 - then install the library with devtools::install() (provided you are at the project folder)
-- load the library in your code with library(NetSciDataCompanion)
+- load the library in your code with library(NetZooDataCompanion)

 An example is provided that explores the functionality of the library.